Data Sets & Technical Reports

 Mayer et al. 1996 Kennebec, Sheepscot and Damariscotta River Estuaries: Seasonal Oceanographic Data.
 University of Miane, Department of Oceanography Technical Report No. 9601.

 2014 MCOA Report

 The Maine Coastal Observing Alliance (MCOA) is a consortium of local citizen groups sharing resources and expertise to gain a regional perspective of estuarine water quality.
 In its first sampling season – late summer and fall of 2014 – MCOA monitored several indicators of estuarine health, including pH, Secchi depth (a measure of transparency), dissolved oxygen and total nitrogen.
 The results of this initial effort are compiled in this Estuarine Monitoring Program Summary Report 2014.
 Kathleen Thornton, Larry Mayer, Jeff Runge and Lili Pugh of the DMC served as advisors to the group.

-This DMC species list includes marine species found and reported by DMC researchers in the Damariscotta River esturary and the Gulf of Maine.
+This DMC species list includes marine species reported by DMC researchers in the Damariscotta River Estuary and other areas of the Gulf of Maine.
 It is not intended to be a complete species list for the Gulf of Maine.
 Additional groups will be added as they are compiled.

 Maine’s midcoast has many marine environments for the inquisitive marine scientist or budding naturalist.
 In our immediate area we have bold rocky coasts, sandy beaches, quiet mudflats, estuaries and open ocean.
 More details can be found here.